June 4th 2012

 Push the meat down into the sauce, make sure it’s simmering and put the lid on.
 Place the casserole into a preheated oven at 120º C.

-Cook for about 4 hours to allow the meat to become tender – it should be just falling off the bone.
+Cook for about 3 hours or until the meat becomes tender – it should be just falling off the bone.
 I usually have a look and taste every hour, but you could probably leave it without checking for a couple of hours.
 If it gets too thick, add some more stock, wine or water.
 Do check the flavour and seasoning before serving.
 I like to add a splash of Balsamic vinegar right before the end.

 Osso buco is very good with mashed potato (or celeriac when in season).
 The marrow in the bone is my favourite part.
 Beef osso buco definitely does have more flavour than veal and it also has more marrow.